credativ/plutono/docs/sources/auth/gitlab.md

 `GITLAB_APPLICATION_ID` and `GITLAB_SECRET` respectively for the rest of this section.

-## Enable GitLab in Grafana
+## Enable GitLab in Plutono

-Add the following to your Grafana configuration file to enable GitLab
+Add the following to your Plutono configuration file to enable GitLab
 authentication:

 ```bash